mheimschild/mashroom-zipkin-page-enhancement/README.md

 This plugin allows to recognize and to mark backend calls of the same resource type.
 When detected, it adds "__service.id" tag to the span

+## Creating new trace

+A new trace is always created when the page is loaded.
+There is also possibility to create a new trace programmatically calling global `window.__resetTrace()` method.
+Each time called - a new parent trace is created.

 ## Installation

     npm i -S mashroom-zipkin-page-enhancement